 We have secure, large storage units at our premises in North Cornwall available for you to rent for as short or as long as you like.

-Our storage units are new, clean and dry with a large car park which can be accessed by large vehicles if required.
+Our storage units are clean and dry with a large car park which can be accessed by large vehicles H.G.V

-Each of our units are 20ft long and have an 8ft x 8ft opening, perfect for storing larger items.
+Our 20ft Containers are 20ft long and have an 8ft x 8ft opening.

 The units have easy access and you are provided with your own padlock for security (don’t worry we keep a spare key) .